-Beat egg whites in small bowl at high speed until foamy.
+Beat egg whites in bowl at high speed until foamy.
 Continue beating, gradually adding 1/4 cup sugar, until glossy and stiff peaks form.
 Set aside.

-Combine remaining 1/2 cup sugar, egg yolks, baking powder, vanilla and salt in large bowl.
+Combine remaining 1/2 cup sugar, egg yolks, baking powder, vanilla and salt in another bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
 Gently stir in egg whites, alternately with flour, until just mixed.

 Unroll cooled cake; remove towel.
 Spread cake with cooled filling.
 Starting at short end, roll up cake.
 Transfer to serving platter.
 Cover; refrigerate until serving time.

-To serve, cut jelly roll into slices.
+Cut jelly roll into slices.
 Garnish with powdered sugar, whipped cream and cherries, if desired.